-Apollo provides free managed federation support for graphs that use Apollo Federation.
+Apollo GraphOS provides managed federation support for graphs that use Apollo Federation.

 Managed federation helps your organization safely validate, coordinate, deploy, and monitor changes to your graph.
 It provides:

-You can modify subgraph schemas (and even add or remove entire subgraphs) without needing to modify or redeploy your gateway.
-Your gateway is the point of entry to your entire graph, and it should maximize its uptime.
+You can modify subgraph schemas (and even add or remove entire subgraphs) without needing to modify or redeploy your router.
+Your router is the point of entry to your entire graph, and it should maximize its uptime.

-Whenever your gateway obtains an updated configuration from Apollo, it knows that the updated set of subgraph schemas will compose, because the configuration includes the composed supergraph schema.
+Whenever your router obtains an updated configuration from Apollo, it knows that the updated set of subgraph schemas will compose, because the configuration includes the composed supergraph schema.

-The gateway also knows that your subgraphs are prepared to handle operations against the updated set of schemas.
-This is because your subgraphs should register their updated schemas as part of their deployment, meaning they're definitely running by the time the gateway is aware of the configuration change.
+The router also knows that your subgraphs are prepared to handle operations against the updated set of schemas.
+This is because your subgraphs should publish their updated schemas as part of their deployment, meaning they're definitely running by the time the router is aware of the configuration change.

 By using a configuration manager that's external to your router, you help ensure the safety of certain schema changes.
 For example, if you want to migrate a type or field from one subgraph's schema to another, you can perform this migration safely only if you externalize your configuration.